WE ARE BACK FOR 2025 !

 Our panel of judges cover all corners of the globe and are selected based on their expertise, experience and integrity and we pride ourselves on our rigorous and objective judging process.

-A wide variety of categories covering all aspects on interior design
+29 diverse categories covering all aspects of interior design

 PUBLICLY ACCESSIBLE INTERIORS